-Making the dip in the food processor: This recipe is really as simple as adding all of the ingredients to your food processor and processing until you reach your desired creaminess and smoothness!
+Add ingredients to food processor: This recipe is really as simple as adding all of the ingredients to your food processor and processing until you reach your desired creaminess and smoothness!

 I like to leave a small amount of texture in the dip so I don't ever over-process the dip mixture.

 Taste and adjust the flavor: You can easily adjust the flavor after blending.
-Add more lime for tang, a bit of maple syrup for sweetness, or extra jalapeno for spice.
+Add more lime for tang, a bit of maple syrup for sweetness, or extra jalapeño for spice.

 More Vegan Dip Recipes

 If you are looking for more fresh, flavor-packed vegan dip recipes you should definitely try my chipotle guacamole recipe together with my salsa fresca - they work so well together with chips, fresh veggies and Mexican inspired dishes too.
 You can find plenty more Mexican dishes in my Cinco de Mayo roundup.

 Another fan favorite dip recipe is my cilantro hummus with jalapeño.
 This hummus is just the best on all sorts of dishes and having a reliable and tasty recipe on hand is a must!

 Other favorite dips you must try are a delicious vegan French onion dip and creamy roasted garlic dip that are perfect for any occasion.
 A great creamy dip recipe to try alongside those is my vegan nacho cheese sauce which is not only a dip, but also a great vegan cheese sauce you can add to almost any dish to amp up the flavor!